JoiceAraujo/berkanna-flutter-challenges/i_am_rich/README.md

 - Use the pubspec.yaml file
 - Add an icon to your app

-## Instructions
+## Directions

-Here is a list of instructions to complete this challenge:
+Here is a list of directions to complete this challenge:

+- All the assets you gonna need is in this [link](https://github.com/VictorTiburcio/berkanna-flutter-challenges/tree/main/assets/i_am_rich)
-- The color of the app bar must to be the darkest shade of blue grey
+- The mockup of the app is in this [link](https://www.figma.com/file/t1f03voqp1OlEjJTaYI7mk/I-am-rich?node-id=12%3A109)
-- The background color of the scaffold must to be the default shade of blue grey
-- The image must be in the perfect center of the screen independent of the orientation

 ## Tips